Raffaele Riario: Art patronage and reputation

 A lover of fine arts and especially sculpture, Cardinal Riario's artistic choices foreshadow the arrival of High Renaissance in Rome.
 His gigantic residence, influenced by Florentine architecture, is the first building of the new monumental style which prevailed in the Holy City under Julius II.
 Riario is also credited for noticing the talent of the young Michelangelo.
 In 1496, the Sleeping Cupid was treacherously sold to him as an ancient piece: the aesthetic prelate discovered the cheat, but was so impressed by the quality of the sculpture that he invited the artist to Rome, where Michelangelo worked on the three major commissions of his career.
+For Riario, Michelangelo carved the Bacchus (1496-97), which is now in the Bargello Museum, Florence.

 Raffaele Riario is generally considered a prelate typical of his era: indifferent in religious matters, rather a statesman than a priest, rather a Maecenas than a theologian.

 In popular culture

 Raffaele Riario appears in seasons 2 and 3 of the 2016 Medici tv series.
 He is played by Francesco di Raimondo in season 2 and Loris De Luna in season 3.
+He is played by American actor Scott William Winters in all three seasons of the Borgia television series, which aired in 2011 to 2014.
+In this adaptation he is a close conspirator of his distant cousin Giuliano della Rovere against Rodrigo Borgia and others in the Borgia family, though his political skill and usefulness lets him rise to Vice Chancellor of the church under Alexander's reign.

+Raffaele Riario is a major character in the manga Cesare: Creator of Destruction, which focuses on Cesare Borgia's year studying at the University of Pisa in the year before his father was elected as Pope Alexander VI.
+In the manga, Riario is the Archbishop of Pisa, and Cesare lives with him in his palace.
+In the 2023 stage musical adaptation, Riario was played by Haruki Kiyama.